MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/flows.md

 For more information, see [Flow examples](#flow-examples).

-## Identify the requirements of the flow
+## Define the requirements of the flow

-Identifying the requirements of a flow involves determining the specific functional and technical requirements that a flow must meet to support its use case.
-It ensures the flow meets the needs of the use case and determines the design of the flow.

-### Identify the functional requirements of the flow

-Functional requirements of a flow are directly derived from its use case definition:

-- *Criticality*: The value assigned to a use case informs the prioritization and design of the flow.
-High-value use cases might require enhanced error handling, performance tuning, or user experience considerations.

-- *Consumers*: Understanding the flow's users or interacting components is crucial.
-This knowledge shapes design decisions like interface complexity, terminology, and interaction style.
-For user flows, it enhances user experience design.
-For system flows, it ensures component compatibility.

-- *Events*: Events defining the start and end of a use case shape the flow's boundaries.
-They also inform frequency and timing considerations, impacting scalability and capacity planning.

-- *Execution*: The variability and frequency of a use case's execution dictate the flow's scalability.
-Flows should be designed to handle different scenarios and loads efficiently.

-- *Dependencies*: Recognizing a use case's dependencies aids in designing flows that integrate smoothly with other system parts.
-Ensuring the availability of necessary inputs and compatibility of outputs with subsequent processes is vital.

-Aligning functional requirements with the use case definition allows you to design flows that effectively support specific business processes and needs.

-### Identify the technical requirements of the flow

-The functional requirements derived from the use cases lay the groundwork for establishing specific technical requirements.
-Define specific, measurable targets for the flow across the five pillars of the Well-Architected Framework (WAF).
-These pillars form a framework for setting clear, measurable targets that align with business and organizational objectives.
+Utilize the use case to establish the technical targets of the flow.
+Define measurable targets for the flow that align to the five pillars of the Well-Architected Framework (WAF).
+These pillars provide a framework for setting technical targets:

-- *Reliability*: Assess each flow's importance and set reliability targets accordingly.
+- *Reliability targets*: Assess each flow's importance and set reliability targets accordingly.
 Determine performance thresholds and establish clear service level agreements (SLAs) and objectives (SLOs).
 Higher criticality flows require more stringent reliability targets.

-- *Security*: Analyze the security needs of each flow based on data sensitivity and user activities.
+- *Security targets*: Analyze the security needs of each flow based on data sensitivity and user activities.
 Implement and continuously update security measures to meet these needs, while ensuring compliance with regulatory standards.

-- *Cost*: Understand the demands of each flow for effective resource allocation.
+- *Cost targets*: Understand the demands of each flow for effective resource allocation.
 Set targets to balance cost with performance, ensuring that resources are used efficiently and in alignment with business priorities.

-- *Operations*: Define performance indicators for each flow, focusing on effective monitoring and troubleshooting.
+- *Operational targets*: Define metrics for effective monitoring and troubleshooting.
 Targets should ensure efficient resource use and alignment with organizational goals.

 - *Performance*: Base performance targets on the initial requirements of each flow.
 Ensure that essential flows receive adequate resources and continuously adjust targets to meet evolving demands and enhance user experiences.

-## Build the flow
+## Design the flow

-Designing a flow to meet targets across the five pillars involves a comprehensive approach that integrates these aspects into every stage of the design and implementation process.
+Design the flow to meet the technical targets.
+You should familiarize yourself with flow design best practices so that you achieve the right end result.
+Build and test the flow.
+Iterate on the design until it meets the technical targets you established.

 ### Follow flow design best practices